Lead Councillor for Education and Public Health

 (1) To develop, promote, and implement policies, strategies, and procedural arrangements for the provision of the Council's educational institutions, including the Council’s scheme for the financing of schools.

-(2) To be accountable for the delivery of the Education functions of the authority covered by the contract with Brighter Futures for Children alongside the Executive Director for Children’s Services and Chair of Brighter Futures for Children.
+(2) To be accountable for the delivery of the Education functions of the authority alongside the Executive Director for Children’s Services.

-(4) To provide quality assurance, strategic planning for education-related services and monitor and challenge performance against the key measures for success set out in the Corporate Plan.
+(3) To provide quality assurance, strategic planning for education-related services and monitor and challenge performance against the key measures for success set out in the Council Plan.

-(5) To oversee the development and implementation of policies, strategies and procedural arrangements for the provision of education functions, in accordance with the aims of the Corporate Plan priorities, in conjunction with Brighter Futures for Children where appropriate.
+(4) To oversee the development and implementation of policies, strategies and procedural arrangements for the provision of education functions, in accordance with the aims of the Council Plan priorities.

-(6) To work in partnership with Brighter Futures for Children, neighbouring local education authorities, maintained schools, Academies, Free schools, the Regional Schools Commissioner and other educational providers to promote high educational standards and opportunities within Reading and for Reading children, and to ensure that the Council as local education authority is able to meet its statutory duties to ensure the effective education of all local children.
+(5) To work in partnership with neighbouring local education authorities, maintained schools, Academies, Free schools, the Regional Schools Commissioner and other educational providers to promote high educational standards and opportunities within Reading and for Reading children, and to ensure that the Council as local education authority is able to meet its statutory duties to ensure the effective education of all local children.

-(8) To be consulted on, and oversee and monitor, the responses by Brighter Futures for Children to inspections and consultation undertaken by external bodies (e.g. DfE, Ofsted, and the LGA) on education provision by schools in Reading, and provision outside Reading affecting residents in Reading.
+(7) To be consulted on, and oversee and monitor, the responses to inspections and consultation undertaken by external bodies (eg DfE, Ofsted, and the LGA) on education provision by schools in Reading, and provision outside Reading affecting residents in Reading.

-(9) To promote good community relations and consultation, with particular reference to the following partnerships and key stakeholders in the Education Service, parents, governors, teachers and the voluntary sector:
+(8) To promote good community relations and consultation, with particular reference to partnerships and key stakeholders in the Education Service, parents, governors, teachers and the voluntary sector:

-(10) To monitor, support and challenge the performance of Brighter Futures for Children and schools.
+(9) To monitor, support and challenge the performance of schools.

 · Environmental education and health promotion